confluentinc/ksql/docs-md/index.md

 heavyweight architecture that requires integrating several distributed systems together.
-These architectures often include a fleet of connectors or agents for acquiring events from the outside world, durable storage to house these events, a map/reduce-like framework for processing the events, and a database to serve aggregations of events to applications.
+These architectures often include a fleet of connectors or agents for acquiring events from the outside world, durable storage to house these events, a stream processing framework for processing the events, and a database to serve aggregations of events to applications.

 Unfortunately, the parts don't fit together as well as you'd hope; all of these